brettwooldridge/HikariCP/README.md

 This is the name of the ``DataSource`` class provided by the JDBC driver.
 Consult the documentation for your specific JDBC driver to get this class name.
 Note XA data sources are not supported.
 XA requires a real transaction manager like [bitronix](https://github.com/bitronix/btm).
+Note that you do not need this property if you are using ``driverClassName`` to wrap an old-school DriverManager-based JDBC driver.
+The HikariCP team considers ``dataSourceClassName`` to be a superior method of creating connections compared to ``driverClassName``.
 *Default: none*

+:abc:``driverClassName``<br/>
+This property allows HikariCP to wrap an old-school JDBC driver as a ``javax.sql.DataSource``.
+It is unnecessary when using the ``dataSourceClassName`` property, which is the preferred way of creating connections in HikariCP.
+DataSources are provided by all but the oldest JDBC drivers.
+If ``driverClassName`` is used, then the ``jdbcUrl`` property must also be set. *Default: none*

 :watch:``idleTimeout``<br/>
 This property controls the maximum amount of time (in milliseconds) that a connection is